heyouwei2021/Product-disruption-index-research/README.md

 # SBNL
-/data/# Edmunds car data in csv format obtained by webcrawler
+/data/# Edmunds car data in csv format obtained by webcrawler (Since some files are too big, you can download at:https://mega.nz/folder/5koQgKoQ#BT31A8VIn6ALXk70qGTvHg)
 /code/# Code for calculation
 /fig/# figures in in the paper